amabdallah/WaM-DaM/docs/Controlled_vocabularies.md

 #### AggregationStatistic
 CV term for the statistic that is performed over a time Support interval for time series values (e.g., cumulative, average, maximum)

-% move this to the Metadata section

-##### NativeObjectCategory
- <a href="http://amabdallah.github.io/WaM-DaM/tables/Metadata_NativeObjectCategory.html" target="_blank">Native Object Category </a> organizes objects into hierarchal categories in their original data source like supply and demand categories that group objects

-##### NativeAttributeCategory
- <a href="http://amabdallah.github.io/WaM-DaM/tables/Metadata_NativeAttributeCategory.html" target="_blank">Native Attribute Category</a> orgnaizes native attributes into hierarchal categories in their original data source like hydropower category which groups all attributes that belong to hydropower